 The Lift Chart depicts how well a model segments the target population and how capable it is of predicting the target, letting you visualize the model's effectiveness.
 The chart is sorted by predicted values—riskiest to least risky, for example—so you can see how well the model performs for different ranges of values of the target variable.
 Looking at the Lift Chart, the left side of the curve indicates where the model predicted a low score on one section of the population while the right side of the curve indicates where the model predicted a high score.
 In general, the steeper the actual line is, and the more closely the predicted line matches the actual line, the better the model is.
 A consistently increasing line is another good indicator.
+See the ELI5 generalized interpretation with examples.

 From the Leaderboard, the Lift Chart displays the actual and predicted values, described in more detail below.
 (By comparison, the Lift Chart and Dual Lift Chart available on the Model Comparison tab group numeric feature values into equal sized "bins," which DataRobot creates by sorting predictions in increasing order and then grouping them.)